abewley/sort/README.md

 ### Dependencies:

-To install required dependencies run:
+To install required dependencies for SORT and the demo, run:
 ```
 $ pip install -r requirements.txt
 ```